-Colorado DUI law prohibits driving with a BAC (blood alcohol concentration) of 0.08% or higher, no matter whether you feel sober and are being safe.
+Colorado DUI law prohibits driving with a BAC (blood alcohol concentration) of 0.08% or higher, no matter if you feel sober and are being safe.
 Even if your BAC is lower than 0.08%, you can still be convicted of a drunk driving crime depending on the case.

 This chart illustrates Colorado’s drunk driving offenses and their associated unlawful BAC levels.